ros2/ros2_documentation/source/Concepts/About-Catment.rst

 Recently introduced is a thing called ``ament``, which may one day replace ``catkin``.

 All three tools can be considered "meta-build systems".
-They sit atop other build systems (e.g., CMake, Python setuptools) and provide extra functionality that's intended to make those build systems easier to use, especially when managing dependencies across multiple packages and when building multiple packages in a single workspace.
+They sit atop other build systems (e.g. CMake, Python setuptools) and provide extra functionality that's intended to make those build systems easier to use, especially when managing dependencies across multiple packages and when building multiple packages in a single workspace.

 Each of these meta-build systems does two things:

 #.
-   Adds an API to the underlying build system (e.g., CMake) that can be used to simplify common tasks (e.g., supplying all the flags exported by depended-upon packages when building an executable).
+   Adds an API to the underlying build system (e.g. CMake) that can be used to simplify common tasks (e.g. supplying all the flags exported by depended-upon packages when building an executable).
    There are usually hooks to allow injection of extra APIs by packages outside of the core meta-build system.